 The South Australian Government has announced a second round of rental grants of up to $1,000 for residential landlords who reduce the rent of a tenant experiencing rental hardship due to the COVID-19 pandemic.

-To be eligible for a second grant, a revised agreement will need to reflect that the landlord has provided rent relief to a tenant since 1 October 2020 and/or will provide such relief before 30 March 2021 (inclusive).
+To be eligible for a second grant, an agreement will need to be in place (eg. revised rent agreement) that reflects that the landlord has provided rent relief to a tenant since 1 October 2020 and/or will provide such relief before 30 March 2021 (inclusive).

 Residential landlords are eligible for a second grant irrespective of whether they received a rental grant in the first round (where appropriate relief has been provided).